 One unit of supervised ministry requires 400 hours of “class time” to receive 6 credit hours from Yale Divinity School.

-- Time spent in preparation for internship tasks may be counted as part of required hours, e.g., preparation of sermons, Bible studies, presentations, or programs.
-Preparation time must be approved by the supervisor as an appropriate or realistic amount (e.g., it would be unrealistic to count 8 hours for sermon preparation).
+- Time spent in preparation for internship, e.g., preparation of sermons, Bible studies, or presentations.
+Preparation time must be approved by the supervisor as an appropriate or realistic amount (e.g., it would be unrealistic to count 10 hours for sermon preparation).

-- Time spent in weekly meetings with the supervisor/mentor or supervisor and theological mentor is counted as part of the internship time and should be listed on the time log.
+- Time spent in weekly meetings with the supervisor/mentor (or supervisor and theological mentor)

 If during the course of an internship the intern, supervisor, or Director of Supervised Ministries feels that a problem has arisen and the Learning Agreement is not being honored, the following steps are taken: